-- A number of global-scale impacts modelling studies suggest that Italy may not face severe impacts from sea level rise (SLR). - This is provided adaptation measures such as raising of flood dykes and the application of beach nourishment are implemented. - For example, one study found that by the 2080s under a high SLR scenario and without adaptation, the average annual number of people flooded in Italy could be around 513,000 with adaptation measures implemented this is around 2,300.
+- Recent studies show that sea level rise (SLR) impacts in Spain could be large in the absence of adaptation. - For example, one study shows that by the 2080s under a high SLR scenario and without adaptation, the average annual number of people flooded could be around 321,800; with adaptation (raising of flood dykes and the application of beach nourishment), this is greatly reduced to 1,100. - This adds detail to knowledge reported in the IPCC AR4.
 Crop yields